-CDS: Clinical decision support provides clinicians, staff, patients and others knowledge and person-specific information, intelligently filtered at appropriate times, to enhance health and health care.
+CDS: Clinical decision support provides clinicians, staff, patients and others person-specific information, intelligently filtered at appropriate times, to enhance health and health care.
 CDS encompasses computerized alerts and reminders, clinical guidelines, order sets, patient data reports and dashboards, documentation templates, diagnostic support and clinical workflow tools.

-HCCN: Health center controlled network is network controlled and acting on behalf of health centers that must consist of at least three collaborator organizations.
+HCCN: Health Center Controlled Network is network controlled and acting on behalf of health centers that must consist of at least three collaborator organizations.
 The purpose is to ensure access to health care for the medically underserved populations through the enhancement of health center operations, including health information technology.

 HHS: The federal Department for Health and Human Services, which houses the Centers for Medicaid and Medicare Services and the Office of the National Coordinator.

 HIE: A health information exchange is the electronic movement of health-related data and information among organizations according to agreed standards, protocols and other criteria.

 HISP: A health information service provider allows providers to share patient health information across a secure network.

 KHIE: The Kentucky Health Information Exchange is a secure interoperable network administered by CHFS and the state IT vendor.

 KHIE Community Portal (VHR): An entirely Web-based system that delivers a comprehensive EHR, regardless of the type of EMR or IT system employed at the source.

 Meaningful Use: Criteria set forth by the Office of the National Coordinator for users of EHR technology that show the technology has been adopted, implemented and can be used in a meaningful way to improve efficiency and care for the patient.

 ONC: The Office of the National Coordinator for Health Information Technology is at the forefront of health IT efforts in the US and is a resource for health systems to support the adoption of health information technology and the promotion of nationwide health information exchange to improve health care.